-Viewing metrics in Stackdriver Monitoring
+Viewing metrics in Cloud Monitoring

 Adding Uptime checks

-You can use Stackdriver Monitoring to keep track of your services' performance.
+You can use Cloud Monitoring to keep track of your services' performance.
 For more information, see Verify availability of your service(uptime checks).

 events, such as uptime check failures.
 For more information, see